Trumping and Power Majorization: Background and Preliminary Results

 \begin{theorem}(\cite{Kli04,Kli07}) Let $x=(x_1,\ldots,x_d)$ and $y=(y_1,\ldots,y_d)$ be $d$-dimensional probability vectors.
 Suppose that $x$ and $y$ do not both contain components equal to $0$ and that $x^{\uparrow} \neq y^{\uparrow}$.
 Then $x \prec_T y$ if and only if $f_r(x) < f_r(y)$ for all real numbers $r$. \end{theorem}

-Klimesh and Turgut's conditions are easily seen to be seen to be equivalent.
+Klimesh and Turgut's conditions are easily seen to be equivalent.
 We will use Klimesh's notation as it is more convenient for our purposes.
 We now introduce the concept of power majorization which has been studied extensively.

 \begin{definition} Let $x$ and $y$ be vectors of non-negative components.
-We say that $x$ is \emph{power majorized} by $y$, denoted $x\preceq_p y$, if $x_1^p+\cdots x_d^p\leq y_1^p+\cdots y_d^p$ for all $p\geq 1, p\leq 0$ and the inequality switches direction when $0\leq p\leq 1$.
+We say that $x$ is \emph{power majorized} by $y$, denoted $x\preceq_p y$, if $x_1^p+\cdots +x_d^p\leq y_1^p+\cdots +y_d^p$ for all $p\geq 1, p\leq 0$ and the inequality switches direction when $0\leq p\leq 1$.
 In particular, we note that equality holds when $p=0, 1$.
 We define \emph{strict power majorization}, denoted $x\prec_{p}y$, to be power majorization with strict inequality, and equality if and only if $p=0,1$. \end{definition}

 Power majorization is unfortunately not as well-behaved of a partial order on vectors as majorization is, in the following sense: If $x$ is majorized by $y$ and $\sum_{i=1}^d\phi(x_i)=\sum_{i=1}^d\phi(y_i)$ for some strictly convex function $\phi$, then $x^{\uparrow}= y^{\uparrow}$.
 This is not the case with power majorization.
 Indeed, \cite[Theorem 2]{Ben11} gives an example of vectors $x$ and $y$, where $x\preceq_p y$, and $\sum_{i=1}^d\phi(x_i)=\sum_{i=1}^d\phi(y_i)$ for $\phi(c)=c^2$, but $x^{\uparrow}\neq y^{\uparrow}$.